 It is impossible to negate just how much life has changed within the last century; we have seen how in a small period of time, nations have disappeared and super powers have been born.
 Within this century however, something else has transpired.
 Something which despite its enormous effect has been ignored; that is the infantilization of our society.
 Childhood has begun to disappear and along with adulthood, leaving society in a forced state of adolescence.

 In his extensive study on childhood, Neil Postman expresses the slow but progressive eradication of childhood.
-All thanks to the uncontrollable and irregulated use of technology, social media; the invasive and continuous presence of technology in everyone’s life.
+All thanks to the uncontrollable and irregulated use of technology, social media; the invasive and continuous presence of useless programming, fake life styles and unbalanced music to name but a few.

 Childhood was a time when children were not considered nor treated as adults and were left under the care of their parents or the elderly.
 Their caregivers used to put various layers of protection for what type of programming was made available to the child.
 Children were not considered adults until they had learned to discern, to think outside the box, and were capable of being self sufficient economically, spiritually and mentally.
 Childhood was not universal when understood from a social context; just like adulthood differed between social classes; but there were clear lines between childhood and adulthood.
 Today the child is not isolated from the extremes of the world nor protected by his elders.
 The media does not require one to be able to read, write or think critically; this is how all filters and all innocence have begun to fade.